 For historical analysis, Salesforce users can access snapshots of the funnel on specific dates in the past.
 By comparing multiple snapshots, it is possible to calculate the percentage of leads that moved from one stage to the next.

-An additional software, like FunnelWise, can automate this calculation while accommodating more complex lead-nurturing processes.
+An additional software, like FunnelWise, can automate this reporting while accommodating more complex funnels.

 Combining Sales & Marketing Data with FunnelWise

 FunnelWise is a reporting tool that combines CRM and marketing automation data.
 Each step in the sales and marketing process becomes a stage in your revenue funnel within FunnelWise reports.
 FunnelWise generates key metrics like velocity (the average time it takes records to move through the funnel), conversions (the number of leads that progress at each stage) and age (how long a record has remained at a stage).

 For Salesforce users, FunnelWise offers cross-object reporting.
 Your funnel can incorporate Salesforce objects outside of Leads and Opportunities (e.x.
 Campaigns, Contacts, Accounts and custom objects).
 This expanded functionality brings more Salesforce data into the revenue funnel.

 Funnel metrics serve as a powerful tool for tracking quarterly goals.
 Historical movement through the funnel can indicate the marketing/sales efforts necessary to meet future revenue goals.